roggc/react-enhanced-suspense/README.md

 Both are the same component under the hood.
 Pick the one that suits your project!

-This component can be used as a substitute for React's `Suspense` and adds enhanced features like promise resolution, error handling, and retry logic.
+This component can be used as a substitute for React's `Suspense` and adds enhanced features like promise resolution, error handling, retry logic, and more.

 ## Key Features